-If you do not have internet access to view the online help, you can use the PhpStorm Help plugin, which serves the help pages via the built-in web server for offline use.
+If you don't have internet access to view the online help, you can use the PhpStorm Help plugin, which serves the help pages via the built-in web server for offline use.

 By default, PhpStorm is configured to check for updates automatically and notify you when a new version is available.
 Updates are usually patch-based: they are applied to the existing installation and only require you to restart the IDE.
 However, sometimes patch updates are not available, and a new version of PhpStorm must be installed.